New Zealand Prime Minister Jacinda Ardern delays election over Covid-19

 “Even if I had not picked up the phone and contacted anyone, I believe this is the outcome I would have arrived at,” she said.
 “Covid is the world’s new normal.
 Here in New Zealand, we are all working as hard as we can to make sure that our new normal disrupts our lives as little as possible.”

-New Zealand’s Parliament will now reconvene Tuesday and be dissolved on September 6.
+New Zealand’s Parliament will now reconvene Tuesday and be dissolved on September 6 ahead of the October poll.

+“Confirmation of the date provides certainty to the public about when the election will be held,” Chief Electoral Officer Alicia Wright said in a statement.
+“We have been considering alternative election dates and are confident we can revise our existing arrangements for 17 October.”

+The commission said that it had always prepared for the election to be run as if under Alert Level 2 lockdown restrictions, with planned measures including contact tracing, provision of hand sanitizer and physical distancing.

 New Zealand has already spent five weeks under one of the world’s strictest lockdowns, which closed most businesses and schools from March 25, and saw people stay at home.

-As of Sunday, New Zealand had 49 confirmed cases relating to the most recent community cluster and an additional 20 active cases linked to overseas travel, with returning residents still facing a mandatory 14-day quarantine on arrival in the country.
+As of Monday afternoon local time, New Zealand had 58 confirmed cases believed to be related to the most recent community cluster and an additional 20 active cases linked to overseas travel, with returning residents still facing a mandatory 14-day quarantine on arrival in the country.

+Announcing Monday’s numbers in a live-streamed update, Director-General of Health Dr. Ashley Bloomfield said that record levels of testing were taking place, with nearly 100,000 of New Zealand’s 597,956 Covid-19 tests completed in the last week or so.

+“If we look at the number of new cases today — given the extent of testing that has happened over the last few days — I think that’s encouraging,” Bloomfield said.
+“The sense we have is that we are dealing at the moment with a single cluster — a single outbreak — and thanks to the efforts of the community in coming forward for that testing we are getting … a full idea of the contours of the outbreak.”

 Comments